HesthaNeo/hq-internet-router/README.md

                 <img width="866" height="1158" alt="Screenshot 2026-02-07 180422" src="https://github.com/user-attachments/assets/b1d7090a-d18b-4744-8603-26d0e7dbaeaa" />
             <p><em>- After reloading the router, you can see that the securityk9 licensing software was installed successfully.</em></p>
         <h3>Step 4: Configure and Connect HQ LAN Interface G0/0</h3>
-            <p>- Next we will configure the interface for the management VLAN connectivity on all 3 switches for centralized network management.</p>
+            <p>- Next we will configure the inside LAN interface G0/0 as a trunk for the Management and Data Networks, and connect the interface to the Core switched infrastructure.</p>
                 <img width="866" height="272" alt="Screenshot 2026-02-06 172923" src="https://github.com/user-attachments/assets/f4bc5bc7-b1c7-406a-99c1-572975935a4d" />
                 <img width="871" height="337" alt="Screenshot 2026-02-06 173041" src="https://github.com/user-attachments/assets/92a3c725-654c-48a2-a163-69e590954c51" />
                 <img width="871" height="275" alt="Screenshot 2026-02-06 173158" src="https://github.com/user-attachments/assets/cb897151-013a-4724-9fb4-ab388a8a53a2" />